Cardinal Joseph Zen arrested by the Hong Kong authorities

 May 11, 2022

-Cardinal Joseph Zen, Bishop Emeritus of Hong Kong and Forum 2000 Conference participant, was arrested on May 11, 2022, by the Hong Kong national security police under Chinese influence.
+Cardinal Joseph Zen, Bishop Emeritus of Hong Kong and Forum 2000 Conference participant, was arrested on May 11, 2022, by the Hong Kong national security police.
 Cardinal Zen was arrested together with at least three others, including renowned barrister Margaret Ng and academic Hui Po-keung for “colluding with foreign forces” based on their involvement in a humanitarian relief fund.

 Forum 2000 Foundation and its network strongly condemn the arrests of these activists and demand their immediate release.
 We oppose any intensification of attacks on human rights and freedoms in Hong Kong and call on the international community to pay attention to this case.
 Labelling assistance to pro-democracy demonstrators as crime is unacceptable.